Falowiec

 Falowiec (plural: falowce; from the Polish word fala, wave) is a block of flats characterised by its length and wavy shape.
-This type of building was built in Poland in the late 1960s and 1970s in the Polish city of Gdańsk, where there are eight buildings of this type.
-Some buildings of this kind are also present in Italy.
+This type of building was built in Poland in the late 1960s and 1970s in the city of Gdańsk, where there are eight buildings of this type.
+It is an example of post-war modernism in the PRL.

-The best-known falowiec in Gdańsk, located at the Obrońców Wybrzeża street, has:
+The best-known falowiec in Gdańsk, located at the Obrońców Wybrzeża street, is the second longest housing block in Europe.
+It has: